psi4/psi4/doc/sphinxman/source/scf.rst

   |scf__solver_roots_per_irrep|: The number of eigenvectors to solve in each irreducible representation.
 An array of as many integers as there are irreducible representations.

   |scf__solver_n_guess|: Use N guess vectors, this needs to be larger than the number of roots so that the lowest ones can be captured reliably.
+Defaults to 4 guess vectors per root.